cables-gl/cables_docs/md/6_1_developing_cables/2_helper_scripts/helper_scripts.md

 tries to guess your OS, installs dependencies, creates needed directories and files and copies `cables_example.json` to `cables.json` if it does not exist

+if you do not authenticate to github via public key, add `https` as a parameter

 ## update_repos.sh

 reads the current nodeversion vom .nvmrc and walks the repositories,